samuelowino/Biology-Trivia/README.md

 Enhanced memory, improved cognition, and brain performance under pressure aside, you’ll considerably reduce your stress levels.

 Trivia is actually pretty damn fun.
+Trivia is unimportant facts or details that are considered to be amusing rather than serious or useful.

+A trivia game or competition is one where the competitors are asked questions about interesting but unimportant facts in many subjects.